EMITLabGit/EOPLL/README.md

 # EOPLL
-Modeling and analyzing EOPLLs topologies in MATLAB Simulink
+Modeling and analyzing EOPLL topologies in MATLAB Simulink